Mjz86/C_colon/mcc.md

  an implementation defined debugging thread might change a table ( atomic store )  ( the table's atomic pointer pointer can be caputured in the meta operator ) to indicate ( atomic load)   that this debug logic should trap or not.

-- contract-in-val  type is defined to be used in  the `dyncontract`  dynamic  contract code , or the static non inlined contract checked code, if the contract is not executed then this argument and all post and pre logic  is allowed  to be elided. also , this can be used to check for specific types of contracts using contact categories.
+- contract-pass  type is defined to be used in  the `dyncontract`  dynamic  contract code , or the static non inlined contract checked code, if the contract is not executed then this argument and all post and pre logic  is allowed  to be elided. also , this can be used to check for specific types of contracts using contact categories.

-- `operator  pass_contract()caller-context-type ->contract-in-val `:
+- `operator  pass_contract()caller-context-type ->contract-pass `:
 if the contract on callee is checked,  or dyncontract checking is selected , the implicit  value is created to provide the checking semantics for callee.

-- `operator (explicit/implicit)_contract(contract-in-val, instruction-pointer( optional))context-type ->bool-convertible-type:`
+- `operator (explicit/implicit)_contract(contract-pass, instruction-pointer( optional))context-type ->bool-convertible-type:`
  the return value indicates if the contract  condition should execute. this function is executed before the contract. in a debugging environment,  this can have conditional trap instructions.

-- `operator ~(explicit/implicit)_contract(contract-in-val)context-type `:
+- `operator ~(explicit/implicit)_contract(contract-pass)context-type `:
 this function is executed after the contract  condition, even if the contract throws an exception. in a debugging environment,  this can have conditional trap instructions.

-- operator  pre(contract-in-val, contract-stack-size( optional),stack-pointer( optional), instruction-pointer( optional))callee-context-type ->bool-convertible-type:
+- operator  pre(contract-pass, contract-stack-size( optional),stack-pointer( optional), instruction-pointer( optional))callee-context-type ->bool-convertible-type:
  the return value indicates if the contract pre condition should execute. this function is executed before the contract. in a debugging environment,  this can have conditional trap instructions.

-- operator  ~pre(contract-in-val  ,...)callee-context-type :
+- operator  ~pre(contract-pass  ,...)callee-context-type :
 this function is executed after the contract pre condition, even if the contract throws an exception. in a debugging environment,  this can have conditional trap instructions.

-- operator  post(contract-in-val , contract-stack-size( optional),stack-pointer( optional), instruction-pointer( optional) )callee-context-type  -> bool-convertible-type:
+- operator  post(contract-pass , contract-stack-size( optional),stack-pointer( optional), instruction-pointer( optional) )callee-context-type  -> bool-convertible-type:
 the return value indicates if the contract post condition should execute. this function is executed before the contract. in a debugging environment,  this can have conditional trap instructions.

-- operator  ~post(contract-in-val  )callee-context-type :
+- operator  ~post(contract-pass  )callee-context-type :
 this function is executed after the contract post condition, even if the contract throws an exception. in a debugging environment,  this can have conditional trap instructions.